AdaCore/spark2014/lrm/source/packages.rst

    that are External, Output_Only states.

 #.
 A state abstraction which is specified as just External state, referred to
-   as a *plain External state* and may have ``constituents`` of any sort of External state and, or, non External states.
+   as a *plain External state* may have ``constituents`` of any sort of External state and, or, non External states.

 #.
 A subprogram declaration that has a Global aspect denoting a plain External
-   state abstraction with a ``mode_selector`` Input, and the refinement of the state abstraction is visible at the point of the Refined_Global aspect, shall denote, in the Refined_Global aspect, only ``constituents`` of the state abstraction that are non-volatile External states or are not External states.
+   state abstraction with a ``mode_selector`` other than In_Out, and the refinement of the state abstraction is visible at the point of the Refined_Global aspect, shall not denote a Volatile ``constituent`` of the state abstraction, in its Refined_Global aspect.

-#.
-A subprogram declaration that has a Global aspect denoting a plain External
-   state abstraction and the Refined_Global aspect of the subprogram denotes one or more ``constituents`` of the state abstraction that are volatile states, then the ``mode_selector`` of the state abstraction in the Global_Aspect of the subprogram declaration shall be In_Out.

 #.
 All other rules for Refined_State, Refined_Global and Refined_Depends aspect
    also apply.